ivanprytula/price-navigator/README.md

 ALTER ROLE price_dwh_user SET timezone TO 'UTC';
 GRANT ALL PRIVILEGES ON DATABASE "price_navigator" to price_dwh_user;

-# jic, if you are in a hurry, here is one-liner option
+# jic, if you are in a hurry, here is simplified one-liner command
 sudo -u postgres psql -c 'create database price_navigator;' postgres=# \l  # list all databases
 ```